fp7mplane/protocol-ri/doc/protocol-spec.md

              'now' ' + ' <duration> / <duration>

 crontab = # to be determined

+when = <simple-when> | <repeated-when>
 ```

 A repeated specification consists of an _outer_ temporal specification that governs how often and for how long the specification will repeat, and an _inner_ temporal specification which applies to each individual repetition.
 The inner temporal specifiation must _always_ be relative to the current time, i.e. the time of initiated of the repeated specification.
-If the inner temporal specification is omitted, the specification is presumed to have the relative singleton temporal scope of `now`. *[**Editor's Note* explain this better]*
+If the inner temporal specification is omitted, the specification is presumed to have the relative singleton temporal scope of `now`.

 Submitting a repeated specification will still result in a single receipt, or in multiple results.
 These multiple results, resulting either directly from a single repeated specification, or from the a redemption of a receipt resulting from a repeated specification, are grouped in an envelope message.